robertn01/git-novice/_episodes/04-changes.md

 by one commit.

-It also tells us that we can use the `git push` command to send our commit to the original repo in Github to syncronise these two repositories.
+It also tells us that we can use the `git push` command to send our commit to the original repo in Github to synchronize these two repositories.

 If we want to know what we've done recently, we can ask Git to show us the project's history using `git log`: